-Susumnaa is otherwise known as Visvadhaarini (the base of the universe) and Moksa Maargaa (the path of liberation).
-It is found attached to the spinal column from the anus to the crest known as Brahma randhraa.
-It is subtle, discrete and all-pervading.
+Susumna is otherwise known as Visvadharini (the base of the universe) and Moksa Marga (the path of liberation).
+It is found attached to the spinal column from the anus to the crest known as Brahma Randhra.
+It is subtle, discrete, and all-pervading.

-Idaa is located left to Susumnaa and Pingalaa on the right.
-The moon navigates through Idaa and the Sun through Pingalaa.
+The location of Ida is on the left side of Susumna and Pingala on the right side.
+The moon navigates through Ida and the Sun through Pingala.
 The form of the moon is Tamas and the Sun is Rajas.
 The moon occupies the position of nectar and the Sun occupies the position of poison.
-The Susumna experiences the occupation of them all the time.
+The Susumna experiences their occupation all the time.

-The Nadis Sarasvati and Kuhoo are located on the backside and front side of Sushumna respectively.
-Vaaruni is located in between Yajasvini and Kuhoo.
+The Nadis Sarasvati and Kuhoo are located on the back side and front sides of Sushumna respectively.
+Varuni is located between Yajasvini and Kuhoo.
 Between Pusa and Sarasvati is Payasvini.

 The tender Yajasvini ends in big toes.
 Pingala goes up and ends in the right nostril.
 Poosaa in the right eye.
 Yajasvini in the right ear.
 Sarasvati at the tip of the tongue.
 Sankhini in the left ear.

-Gamdhaari coursing behind Ida reaches the left eye.
+Gamdhari coursing behind Ida reaches the left eye.
 Alamboosa goes up and down from the root of the anus.
-In these fourteen Nadis, other Nadis are existing.
-It should be understood that other Nadis besides other Nadis exist.
-It is like the veins of fig leaf, the body is traversed by Nadis.
+In these fourteen Nadis, other Nadis exist.
+Also, other Nadis besides other Nadis exist.
+It is like the veins of a fig leaf, the body is full of Nadis.